 Scooters, wheelchairs, walkers, and canes are all tools you can use to help you get where you want to go.

-If you still have decent trunk and leg strength but struggle with balance, a cane is your best option.
+If you still have decent trunk and leg strength but struggle with balance, a walker or a cane is your best option.

 If you don’t have control of your legs but still have use of your arms, a manual wheelchair is the way to go.